bowett/directory-walker/README.md

 This is the path to the folder you'd like to output

 ####--output
 The path of the file to create

+####--withhidden
+A flag - if included the output will include hidden files and directories

 ####Running the utility
 ```